A few years ago, Mom and I were at Target and saw these gorgeous yarn-wrapped Christmas trees in the holiday decor section.

 I decided to try three different ways of wrapping the yarn.
-For the largest cone, I wanted to use three colours of yarn to create a partial ombre effect.
-The middle cone was picked out to have stripes of green and red, the classic Christmas colours in my mind.
+For the largest cone, I wanted to use three colors of yarn to create a partial ombre effect.
+The middle cone was picked out to have stripes of green and red, the classic Christmas colors in my mind.
 Lastly, I decided to only use green yarn and string pony beads along to mimic ornaments.

-I want to go back and make more of these: we love the blue and silver colour scheme for Christmas, and I could totally see doing a trio for that decor.
-A big dark blue cone, a medium light blue cone and a small silver and/or white cone.
+I want to go back and make more of these: we love the blue and silver color scheme for Christmas, and I could totally see doing a trio for that decor.
+A big dark blue cone, a medium light blue cone, and a small silver and/or white cone.
 Wouldn’t that just be gorgeous?

-The ones we saw in the store would work in a neutral colour scheme, but really any colours you want would work.
+The ones we saw in the store would work in a neutral color scheme, but really any colors you want would work.

-Mom also really liked the idea of doing pinks and purples and other colours to create a holiday Whoville!
+Mom also really liked the idea of doing pinks and purples and other colors to create a holiday Whoville!

 We get commissions for purchases made through links in this post.
 Learn more about what this means.